mashkarharis/mashkarharis.github.io/content/docs/JAVA/Plugin Development/Part-2.md

 ## Introduction

-As I mentioned in the [previous article], in this article I will implement two plugins to draw two different types of circles.
+As I mentioned in the [Part 1](/docs/java/plugin-development/part-1/), in this article I will implement two plugins to draw two different types of circles.
 Here are the two circle types, that will be added,

 1. **redcircle** : This is a circle which has a red colored border.
 And this circle is filled with red color.